StreetCodeAcademy/programming-fundamentals/karel-controlflow/README.md

 (img/combined2.png)

-Tackling this might require using an if statement, some while loops, and some creative thinking.
+Tackling this might require using an if statement, some while loops, and will definitely require some creative thinking.
+Another hint: remember Karel can check if frontIsClear() before executing something.
 Give it a shot!
-Test your code using combined1.java and combined2.java
+Test your code using the Challenge-World1 and Challenge-World2 files on CodeHS.